remko/waforth/README.md

 format](https://webassembly.github.io/spec/core/text/index.html).
 The text
 format isn't really meant for writing code in, so it has no facilities like a real assembler (e.g. constant definitions, macro expansion, ...).
-To help with maintenance, the WebAssembly file is piped through a simple string preprocessing script that replaces constants with defined values.

 ### The Interpreter